PARIS LODRON UNIVERSITY SALZBURG

 Entry requirements: A Bachelors’ degree in a related subject (university, art college, polytechnic) or a similar course of studies at an accredited post-secondary educational institution in Austria or abroad.

-Please send application materials electronically to email@example.com: application form (see website), cover letter (one to two A4 sides), CV (no more than two A4 sides), sketch of a planned or realized curatorial concept (up to 7000 characters), school- and university-leaving certificates, if possible references.
+Please send application materials electronically to email@example.com and cc to firstname.lastname@example.org: application form (see website), cover letter (one to two A4 sides), CV (no more than two A4 sides), sketch of a planned or realized curatorial concept (up to 7000 characters), school- and university-leaving certificates, if possible references.

 Kuratieren in den szenischen Künsten